Refugees from Ukraine

 Living allowance

+Do you stay in a reception facility of Utrecht, or are your staying with a host family?
 If you don’t have a job, you can probably apply for a living allowance.

 How to apply for a living allowance